Pedro Almodóvar

-Pedro Almodóvar Caballero ([ˈpeðɾo almoˈðoβaɾ kaβaˈʎeɾo]; born 25 September 1949) is a Spanish filmmaker.
-His films are marked by melodrama, irreverent humour, bold colour, glossy décor, quotations from popular culture, and complex narratives.
-Desire, passion, family, and identity are among Almodóvar's most prevalent subjects in his films.
-Acclaimed as one of the most internationally successful Spanish filmmakers, Almodóvar and his films have gained worldwide interest and developed a cult following.
+Pedro Almodóvar Caballero ([ˈpeðɾo almoˈðoβaɾ kaβaˈʎeɾo]; born 25 September 1949) is a Spanish film director, screenwriter and author.
+His films are distinguished by melodrama, irreverent humour, bold colour, glossy décor, quotations from popular culture, and complex narratives.
+Desire, LGBTQ issues, passion, family, motherhood, and identity are among Almodóvar's most frequently explored subjects.
+As one of the most internationally successful Spanish filmmakers, Almodóvar and his films have developed a cult following.

-Almodóvar's career came to during La Movida Madrileña, a cultural renaissance that followed after the end of Francoist Spain.
+Almodóvar's career developed during La Movida Madrileña, a cultural renaissance that followed the end of Francoist Spain.
 His early films characterised the sense of sexual and political freedom of the period.
 In 1986, he established his own film production company, El Deseo, with his younger brother Agustín Almodóvar, who has been responsible for producing all of his films since Law of Desire (1987).
 His breakthrough film was Women on the Verge of a Nervous Breakdown (1988), which was nominated for the Academy Award for Best Foreign Language Film.

 He achieved further success often collaborating with actors Antonio Banderas and Penélope Cruz.
 He directed Tie Me Up!
 Tie Me Down!
 (1989), High Heels (1991), and Live Flesh (1997).
-His next two films, All About My Mother (1999) and Talk to Her (2002), earned him an Academy Award each for Best International Feature Film and Best Original Screenplay, respectively.
-His later films include Volver (2006), Broken Embraces (2009), The Skin I Live In (2011), Julieta (2016), Pain and Glory (2019), and Parallel Mothers (2021).
+Almodóvar's next two films, All About My Mother (1999) and Talk to Her (2002), earned him an Academy Award each, for Best Foreign Language Film and Best Original Screenplay, respectively.
+His later films Volver (2006), Broken Embraces (2009), The Skin I Live In (2011), Julieta (2016), Pain and Glory (2019), and Parallel Mothers (2021) were also praised.
+He is also known for directing several short films including The Human Voice (2020) and Strange Way of Life (2023).
+He made his first English-language feature film with The Room Next Door (2024), which won the Golden Lion at the 81st Venice International Film Festival.

-Almodóvar has received numerous accolades including two Academy Awards, five BAFTA Awards, two Emmy Awards, two Golden Globe Awards, nine Goya Awards.
-He has also received the French Legion of Honour in 1997, the Gold Medal of Merit in the Fine Arts in 1999, and the European Film Academy Achievement in World Cinema Award in 2013 and was awarded the Golden Lion in 2019.
-He's also received an honorary doctoral degrees from Harvard University in 2009 and from University of Oxford in 2016.
+Almodóvar has received numerous accolades, including an Academy Award, two Golden Globe Awards, two Emmy Awards, five BAFTA Awards, and five Goya Awards.
+He received the French Legion of Honour in 1997, the Gold Medal of Merit in the Fine Arts in 1999, the European Film Academy Achievement in World Cinema Award in 2013, and the Golden Lion for Lifetime Achievement in 2019.
+He has also received honorary doctoral degrees from Harvard University, in 2009 and from the University of Oxford in 2016.